MattLondon101/Bioinformatics-NLP-Class-Clustering-Genomes/README.md

 # COVID-19-Genome-Sequencing-and-Predictions-with-Artificial-Intelligence
 # Notice 3/27/2020: This repository is Under Construction
+# As of this date is covers Human COVID-19 vs Bat COVID-19 genome comparison and similar class grouping with K-Means, Silloutte    Analysis and Principal Component Analysis (PCA)

 Genome sequencing with deep learning and other artificial intelligence methods.

 This code has been successfully implemented with Spyder(Python 3.7) in Windows 10 OS.

-The primary goal of this code is to predict the evolution of COVID-19, to aid in treatments and vaccines.
+###The primary goal of this code is to predict the evolution of COVID-19, to aid in treatments and vaccines.

 ## Instructions